Jeff Clark, Senior Analyst, GoldSilver

 It’s easy to see silver’s higher volatility.
 What also sticks out is that historically, silver doesn’t come close to touching the January low.
-The other best time to buy is in June.
+The only other best time to buy is in late June.

-As with gold, you’ll notice silver typically doesn’t come close to revisiting its prior year price, and that there were certain years when fell below where it started.
-But the historical data says that on average, investors will get their best price in early January or the prior year.
+As with gold, you’ll notice silver typically doesn’t come close to revisiting its prior year price (though there were certainly years when the price of silver fell below where it started).
+The historical data says that on average, investors will get their best price in early January or the prior year.

 If you missed buying gold in January, when is the next best time to buy?

 We broke the historical data down into months, and here’s what it shows: